Dr. Maria Adriana Verdaasdonk (Netherlands/Australia)

 Dr. Michiaki Katsumoto (Japan)

 Michiaki Katsumoto received his PhD from Toyo University in 1996.
 His research is in the area of ultra-realistic 3D audio systems.
-He worked at the National Institute of Information and Communications Technology (NICT) until 2012, and in 2010 he established a venture company to promote the spread of new ultra-realistic acoustic environments.
+He has worked at the National Institute of Information and Communications Technology (NICT), and also established a venture company to promote the spread of new ultra-realistic acoustic environments.
 He is a member of IPSJ, ASJ, IEEE Computer Society and ACM.
 Along with his research activities, he is also involved in creating multi-channel sound and sound for film and dance.

 Chisato Sakuma (Japan)